tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ---

-### 2 (old).
-Instructor Do: Introduction to Unsupervised Learning (10 min)
+### 3. Instructor Do: Introduction to Unsupervised Learning (10 min)

 In this activity, students will be introduced to unsupervised learning and its most relevant applications.

+Explain to students that now you will introduce a new family of machine learning algorithms that are used to deal with unlabeled data.

-Open the lesson slides and go to the Introduction to Unsupervised Learning section.
+Open the lesson slides and go to the Introduction to "Unsupervised Learning" section.

 Start the presentation by explaining to students that, in general terms, machine learning has two main areas of application: supervised and unsupervised learning.

-Students are already familiar with supervised learning algorithms and its applications, highlight to students the main differences between these types of learning.
+From the previous units, students are already familiar with supervised learning algorithms and its applications, highlight to students the main differences between these types of learning.

 | Supervised Learning                | Unsupervised Learning                      |
 | ---------------------------------- | ------------------------------------------ |